 Individually, students may schedule meetings with the appropriate Program Director at any time.
 Students are invited to attend school meetings and serve as representatives to share their perspectives.
-The Dean meets with students one (1) time per semester.
+The Dean is scheduled to meet with student groups at each level one (1) time per semester.
 An exit survey at the end of the program, and the alumni survey also serve to improve the program using student input.
 The alumni survey is conducted one (1) and three (3) years' post-graduation.